The Peel Sessions (Siouxsie and the Banshees)

-The Siouxsie and the Banshees Peel sessions are a series of sessions recorded by English post-punk band Siouxsie and the Banshees for John Peel's radio show on BBC Radio 1 in November 1977 and February 1978.
-Both sessions were remastered to be included on the Voices on the Air: The Peel Sessions CD compilation.
+The Siouxsie and the Banshees Peel sessions are the first two sessions recorded by English post-punk band Siouxsie and the Banshees for John Peel's radio show on BBC Radio 1 in November 1977 and February 1978.
+First released in 1987 and 1988, both sessions were remastered to be included on the Voices on the Air: The Peel Sessions CD compilation.

+Background

+In early 1977, the band performed live tracks composed with guitarist Peter Fenton : their set consisted of "Psychic", "Scrapheap", "Bad Shape", "Love in a Void", "Carcass", plus a rendition of the "Captain Scarlet" TV theme and their own version of "The Lord's Prayer".
+In May when Fenton made the mistake of playing an impromptu solo during a concert at the Roxy in London, he was fired on the spot with singer Siouxsie Sioux having unplugged his amp.
+Soon a new guitarist John McKay - a friend of John Maybury and drummer Kenny Morris at London's Camberwell College of Arts, was hired for gigs from July.
+New songs including "Mirage", "Nicotine Stain" were composed with McKay.

+In November, the band managed to convince John Peel and the BBC for the recording of their first Peel session.
+Peel would champion the band and very quickly suggest them to tape a second session in February 1978.

 Releases

 The Peel Sessions EP (1987)

 The first EP, The Peel Sessions, was released in 1987 by record label Strange Fruit.
 It features recordings made for John Peel's show broadcast on 5 December 1977, and was recorded at the BBC Studios in Maida Vale, London, England on 29 November 1977.
 None of the songs had been released prior to the broadcast.

 The EP entered on the UK Singles Chart, peaking at number 95.

 Track listing

+Personnel

+Personnel taken from The Peel Sessions liner notes.